pushpalroy/movieskmm/README.md

 Open the project in Android Studio and switch the view from **Android** to **Project** to see all the files and targets belonging to the project:

-Your Compose Multiplatform project includes 3 modules:
+Your Kotlin Multiplatform project includes 3 modules:

 ### shared

 This is a Kotlin module that contains the logic common for both Android and iOS applications, that is, the code you share between platforms.

-This `shared` module is also where you’ll write your Compose Multiplatform code.
+This `shared` module is also where you’ll write your Kotlin Multiplatform code.
 In `shared/src/commonMain/kotlin/App.kt`, you can find the shared root `@Composable` function for your app.

 It uses Gradle as the build system.
 You can add dependencies and change settings in `shared/build.gradle.kts`.